Q: How do I apply to the University of Arizona College of Medicine MD/PhD Program?

 Q: Do I complete a separate application to University of Arizona College of Medicine?

 A: You must select the MD/PhD Program on your AMCAS application.
 After your AMCAS application is received by the University of Arizona you will be sent an e-mail with instructions for completing the on-line secondary application.
 This allows you to complete the required two MD/PhD essay questions that describe your interest in the combined degree program.

 Q: Where should I send letters of recommendation?

 A: All letters should be sent directly to AMCAS.
 AMCAS will forward your letters to the College of Medicine and the MD-PhD program.

 Q: What is the deadline for receipt of my MD-PhD application?

-A: The deadline for the primary application is September 1, 2021 and the secondary application is due 21 days from date and time secondary is emailed OR September 22, 2021, whichever day comes first.
-The transcripts and letters of recommendation must be uploaded through AMCAS by 11:59pm by September 22, 2021.
+A: The deadline for the primary application is September 1, 2022 and the secondary application is due 21 days from date and time secondary is emailed OR September 22, 2022, whichever day comes first.
+The transcripts and letters of recommendation must be uploaded through AMCAS by 11:59pm Arizona Time by September 22, 2022.
 We encourage you to have all application materials submitted as early as possible.

 Q: Are international students eligible for the MD/PhD Program?

 A: U.S. citizens and permanent residents are eligible for admission.
 Due to funding restrictions, all other international students are ineligible to apply.